Personal Home Security

 If you are in your home and you hear what sounds like a forced entry (broken glass, a crash), or your home alarm system goes off, you are faced with a difficult situation in which seconds matter.

-Your 3 options:
+Your 3 options are:

 • Immediately get out of your home and call 911.